domroutley/ADO_repo_stats/README.md

 # Azure DevOps repository statistics python module

-*It is strongly suggested that you use a virtual python environment.
+*It is strongly suggested that you use a virtual python environment and a python version >=3.6
 Install:`python3 -m venv .venv`
 Run:`source .venv/bin/activate`
 Test:`which python3`